Estimating population average treatment effects from experiments with noncompliance: Application: Medicaid and health care use

-Table \ref{placebo} reports the results of placebo tests for the weighted difference-in-mean outcomes of RCT compliers and adjusted population members who received treatment.
+Table~\ref{placebo} reports the results of placebo tests for the weighted difference-in-mean outcomes of RCT compliers and adjusted population members who received treatment.
 The mean outcome of RCT compliers is calculated from the observed RCT sample and is weighted by OHIE survey weights.
 The adjusted population mean is the counterfactual $Y_{i11}$ estimated from \ref{response-predict} of the estimation procedure, and weighted by NHIS survey weights.

-Tests of equivalence between the two groups indicate that the differences across each outcome are not statistically significant at the conventional level of significance ($p \leq 0.05$).
-These results imply that the PATT-C estimator is not biased by differences in how Medicaid is delivered or health outcomes are measured between the RCT and population, or by differences in sample or population members' unobserved characteristics.
+We first perform a Test of One-Sided Significance (TOST) \cite{berger1996bioequivalence} that evaluates equivalence between the weighted distributions, with a failure to reject the null of a substantively large difference.
+The TOST $p$-value is below the conventional level of significance ($p \leq 0.05$), indicating rejection of the null of a substantively large difference.
+Secondly, we conduct standard tests-of-difference and fail to reject the null of no difference.
+These results imply that the PATT-C estimator is not biased by differences in how Medicaid is delivered or health outcomes are measured between the RCT and population, or by differences in the unobserved characteristics of individuals in the sample or population.